-How To Watch 'Surviving R. Kelly' In The UK, Because The Powerful Documentary Is Essential Viewing
+How To Watch 'Surviving R. Kelly' In The UK, Because This Doc Is Essential Viewing

 At the beginning of January, a docuseries detailing numerous allegations against singer R. Kelly aired in the U.S, (Kelly denies all allegations made against him).
 After making a major impact both on social media and in the music industry, the six-part series is finally making its way overseas.
 If you've been wondering how to watch Surviving R. Kelly in the UK, here's everything you need to know.